tebook/prepbook-elastic-certified-engineer/README.md

-# The Exam Prep Guide to Elastic Certified Engineer Volume 2
+# The Exam Prep Guide to Elastic Certified Engineer Revised Edition
-Updated for Latest Exam Version 8.1
+Updated for Latest Exam Version 8.15